getcarina/getcarina.com/_tutorials/docker-install-linux.md

     For more examples and ideas, visit:
      https://docs.docker.com/userguide/
    ```

+### Troubleshooting

-   > If `docker run hello-world` fails, try entering the command `sudo service docker start`.
-This will start `docker`, and allow you to run any `docker` commands.
+If the `docker run hello-world` command fails, enter the following command:

+   `sudo service docker start`

+This command starts Docker and enables you to run any `docker` commands.

 ### Next step
 <!--Link to "Find and pull Docker Images"-->